Yazmeen Jamieson

-Yazmeen Alexis Jamieson (born 17 March 1998) is a footballer who plays as a goalkeeper for Simcoe County Rovers FC in League1 Ontario.
-Born in Canada, she represents the Jamaica women's national team.
+Yazmeen Alexis Jamieson (born 17 March 1998) is a footballer who plays as a goalkeeper for Guelph United in League1 Ontario.
+Born in Canada, she plays for the Jamaica national team.

 Early life

 Jamieson was born to a Jamaican father and a Grenadian mother.
 She started playing soccer at age 6.
 She attended Bayview Glen School, winning the Elite Athlete Award.
 She played youth soccer with Toronto Eagles SC and Unionville Milliken SC.
 She was awarded the 2017 Grenada Association of Toronto Diaspora Award.

-Playing career
+University career

-College

 She played for Carleton University from 2016 to 2018 and suffered from an injury in 2017.
 In 2019, she gave up her college eligibility in order to play professionally overseas in New Zealand to improve her chances for the Jamaican national team selection for the 2019 FIFA Women's World Cup.

+In 2024, she began attending George Brown College, where she played for the women's soccer team.
+She made her debut on September 6 against the Loyalist Lad Lancers, recording a shutout.
+At the end of the 2024 season, she was named an OCAA East Division First Team All-Star.